0xproflupin/solana-durable-nonces/README.md

 // this should open a wallet popup and let the user sign the tx const signedtx = await signTransaction(tx);

-// once you have the signed tx, you can serialise it and store it
+// once you have the signed tx, you can serialize it and store it
 // in a database, or send it to another device.
 You can submit it
 // at a later point, without the tx having a mortality const serialisedTx = bs58.encode(signedtx.serialize({requireAllSignatures: false}));